State-Based Solar Incentive Guide For Australia

 You can see the best Fedd-In Tariffs by location below:

 How much are FiTs worth?

 Feed-in Tariffs give you cents for every kilowatt per hour of electricity your system sends to the main grid.
-Your electricity retailer sets the rate of kilowatts per hour, but it partly depends on the wholesale electricity price.
-The retailer has the right to set their rates as long as it’s over the set minimums.
+Your electricity retailer sets the rate of kilowatts per hour, but it partly depends on the wholesale electricity price, so it is important to choose the best provider for a household with solar power.
+The retailer has the right to set its rates as long as it’s over the set minimums.
 Additionally, the Feed-in Tariff rates differ depending on your location.